aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/040_project/010-create-project.md

 :::alert{header=Note type=warning}
 It may take some time for the Argo project webstore to synchronize on the cluster.
-Wait a few moments and try refreshing the UI
+Wait a few moments and try refreshing the UI.
 :::

 ### 4. Validate Project

-In the Argo CD dashboard, go to **Settings** and **Projects** to validate that the webstore project has been created.
+In the Argo CD dashboard, navigate to **Settings** and then **Projects** to confirm that the webstore project has been created.

 ![Webstore-Project](/static/images/webstore-project.png)